Corporate social responsibility, citizenship and business sustainability

 Dr Nojeem Amodu is a post-doctoral research fellow at the Centre for Comparative Law in Africa (CCLA), Department of Commercial Law of the University of Cape Town (UCT).
 His PhD thesis on corporate social responsibility and business sustainability won the best PhD thesis in humanities.
 Nojeem consistently graduated top of his class from his LLB degree at the Lagos State University to the LLM and PhD degrees from the University of Lagos, Nigeria.
 Dr Amodu is a well-rounded contract specialist with more than 10 years' cumulative experience as both external solicitor and in-house corporate and commercial legal counsel in different multicultural environments and in leading multinational corporations including Dangote Industries Limited.

-A certificate of participation from UCT will be issued to those who attend all four sessions of the course.
-Please note that certificates can only be issued after the lockdown has ended.
+A certificate of attendance from UCT will be issued to those who attend the full course.

 How to sign up